Today in Middle Eastern history: the 15 Khordad Movement (1963)

 By 1960 or so, dissatisfaction with the Shah was already beginning to reach critical levels.
 Iranians were still angry about the 1953 coup that ousted the government of Mohammad Mosaddegh, and to make matters worse the Iranian economy was in tatters.
-Inflation was high, the government had invested little in developing domestic Iranian industry, the housing market was overinflated, and there was no longer any democratic release valve for people’s frustrations, since the Shah was rigging every election to one degree or another.
-In the parliamentary elections of 1961, the Shah decided to allow a more reformist slave of legislators to be elected and then appointed as prime minister Ali Amini, the former Iranian ambassador to the US.
-But the following year the Shah orchestrated Amini’s ouster before his program of land reform and broader political participation could turn him into another Mosaddegh (i.e., a pain in the ass).
-The shah already had a negative reputation as a playboy partier from the pre-Mosaddegh days, and now people were beginning to see him as a tyrant.
+Inflation was high, the government had invested little in developing domestic industry, the housing market was overinflated, and there was no longer any democratic release valve for people’s frustrations, since the Shah was rigging every election to one degree or another.
+In the parliamentary elections of 1961, the Shah decided to allow a more reformist slate of legislators to be elected and then appointed as prime minister Ali Amini, the former Iranian ambassador to the US.
+But the following year the Shah orchestrated Amini’s ouster before his program of land reform and broader political participation could turn him into another Mosaddegh (i.e., a pain in the royal ass).
+The shah already had a negative reputation as a playboy partier from the pre-coup days, and now people were beginning to see him as a tyrant.

 It was at this point that the Shah embarked on his own grand reform project, the “White Revolution,” intended to assuage public discontent and shore up his rule.
 Its main tenets were land reform to bring down costs for poor and middle class Iranians, nationalization of some natural resources and denationalization of some industries, women’s suffrage, and investment in education.
 It was immediately opposed by large landowners, on the land reform issue, and the religious establishment, over the land reform (which affected religious endowments) as well as “Westernizing” reforms in areas like education and women’s rights.
 The Shah implemented these reforms wholly on his own authority, and the increasingly dictatorial nature of his rule lost him support at all levels of Iranian society.
 So the attempt at reform really caused more political strife than it was able to resolve.